kecskusz-8/nocc/extension/README.md

 ## Troubleshooting

 **Messages showing as ciphertext / garbage text instead of decrypting:**
 The platform shipped a DOM/markup change that broke the selector the hook uses to find message content.
-This happens periodically since NOCC has no official integration with the platform and relies on reading its DOM.
+This happens periodically since NOCC has no official integration with any platform and relies on reading its DOM.
 Check open issues, or open one with a screenshot of the DOM structure around a message (`Inspect Element` on a message bubble).

 **Handshake stuck on "pending":**
 The other user hasn't come online, isn't on the same relay, or your `SALT`/`PEPPER` values don't match theirs (if self-hosting).
 Hashes are salt/pepper-dependent, so mismatched values mean your hashed UIDs never line up, and neither side can find the other.